chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 4. Load modules

-Based on which HPC you are on, verify the version of Python available.
-You will need Python 3.9 and Cuda 11.2 at minimum.
-To use Python, load the module for the Python package by entering the following command.
+[FACT CHECK: You will need Python 3.9 and Cuda 12.2 at minimum, so verify the version of Python available on the HPC you select.]
+On Frontera, to use Python, load the module for the available Python package by entering the following commands.

 ```bash